ibm-build-lab/terraform-ibm-cloud-pak/cp4mcm/testing/README.md

 terraform apply -auto-approve
 ```

-One of the Test Scenario is to verify the YAML files rendered to install MCM, these files are generated in the directory `rendered_files`.
+One of the Test Scenarios is to verify the YAML files rendered to install MCM, these files are generated in the directory `rendered_files`.
 Go to this directory to validate they are generated correctly.

-### Cleanup

-When the test is complete, execute: `terraform destroy`.

-There are some directories and file you may want to delete, these are: `rm -rf test.auto.tfvars terraform.tfstate* .terraform .kube rendered_files`

 ## 5. Verify